JosephJackels/ICS499Project/README.md

 # Widget App
-We used Spring and Angular to build a web application that can display data from several sources in widget form.
+We used Spring and Angular to build a web application that can display data from several sources in widgets.

 ## Features:
 - users can create accounts to manage their dashboards